lordskydraco21/essence_of_me/thoughts.md

-god im not able to sleep.
+god im not able to sleep. i want to work as much as possible and never die.